-Under the Ontario College of Trades and Apprenticeship Act an electrical apprenticeship is 9,000 hours (approximately five years).
+Under the newly formed Skilled Trades Ontario (January 1, 2022), an electrical apprenticeship is 9,000 hours (approximately five years).
 However, some union programs will require that a pre-apprenticeship program be completed before acceptance into the apprenticeship.

 In Ontario, for example, the process includes the following steps:

 - Complete 8,160 hours of on-the-job training as an electrician apprentice

 - Complete 840 in-class hours of electrician training